riorbak/Batch-Source/Project 1/ERS/ReadMe.txt

 Notes:
 -Classpath has been on the fritz.
 If it throws an error at you, clean the project using the maven tools and try again.
 It should work.
 -Using Tomcat v.
 9, so 8 should work?
 Not sure.
+-Watch out for JDBC errors due to missing jar from lib folder.
+It should be fixed, but not sure.

 -localhost:8080/ERS/00-login.html